 Hvar island is famous for one of it’s star crops – lavender!
 They grow it all over the island, and sell it in the form of little scented bags, oils, soaps. perfumes, and even iced cream!
 You’ll find little purple stands all over the island selling this popular and quite unique souvenir.
 A little bag of it can cost as little as 10-20 kuna (like $2-4) and can keep your suitcase fresh or make a great gift.

-This one should kind of really have its own guide, but while I’m writing a Hvar guide I may as well add in a blurb!
-Stari Grad is a little town on the opposite side of Hvar island to Hvar town (about a 30 minute bus ride – shorter if you have a crazy driver which happens a lot).
+This one should kind of really have its own guide, but while I’m writing a Hvar guide I may as well add in a blurb about this charming town!
+Stari Grad is a little town on the opposite side of Hvar island to Hvar town (about a 30 minute bus ride – shorter if you have a crazy driver, which happens a lot).
 Stari Grad means ‘old town’ and is actually the oldest port in Croatia – one of the oldest in Europe!!
 It was settled by some Ancient Greeks who sailed over during the 99th Greek Olympic Games – in the year 385 BC.
 To put that in perspective, that’s the same year Aristotle was born!!

 You’ll see a big white cross on the top of one of the hills surrounding the port, which actually marks (apparently) the oldest outdoor church in Europe!
 There is an altar, pews, lots of stacked rocks, and a stunning view of the town (see the second photo!).